probcomp/Gen.jl/docs/src/documentation.md

 TODO: use generated functions in a lot more places, e.g. get_subassmt

-TODO: document static_ variants of getters:
+TODO: document static variants of getters:

-- static_get_subassmt -- throws a key error if the key isn't in the static address schema (get_subassmt would return an EmptyAssignment)
+- `static_get_subassmt(assmt, ::Val{key})`: throws a key error if the key isn't in the static address schema (get_subassmt would return an EmptyAssignment)

-- static_has_value

-- static_has_value
+- NOTE: `static_has_value(assmt, ::Val{key})` appears in the Static IR, but this an internal implementation detail, and not part of the 'static assignment interface'.

 ### Other Concrete Assignment Types